 Analyze this: My job, my life and why I’m not thrilled, Washington Business Journal

 As a Washington DC Career Counselor, Psychologist and psychoanalyst.
 Like many of my colleagues, I work with people who are struggling with anxiety, depression and relationships.
 Beyond this, I have a specialty in career challenges.
-I provide psychodynamic career assessments to evaluate what sort of help will be most effective in resolving your difficulties.
+I provide psychodynamic career assessment to evaluate what sort of help will be most effective in resolving your difficulties.